 In staying true to our purpose to be the voice of entrepreneurs we introduced a specific type of post called a roundup.
-It’s where we ask as specific question to entrepreneurs and business owners about a specific topic and roundup or compile the responses.
-These could be questions around why they started their business, how they came up with their business name, their best business advice, best blog tips or even more timely topics like whether Twitter dying.
-It’s always difficult to choose selections from these roundups but we try our best to figure out what are the best responses for our audience.
+It's where we ask as specific question to entrepreneurs and business owners about a specific topic and roundup or compile the responses.
+These could be questions around why they started their business, how they came up with their business name, their best business advice, best blog tips or even more timely topics like whether Twitter is dying.
+It's always difficult to choose selections from these roundups but we try our best to figure out what are the best responses for our audience.

 One of the questions that has come up is–how do you choose those responses.
 So rather than respond to everyone individually, I decided to create a blog post to explain how we determine which posts.

 While it's more an art than a science we look at the following factors to determine which posts are best additions.
 Unfortunately, just like the first page of Google, we do have a limit to how many submissions we post.

 Here's some of the things you should keep in mind to help you get selected: